-Ofgem notes that no arguments have been put forward either for or against the facilitation of Applicable BSC Objectives (a) and (b) and is in agreement that this perception of their application is reasonable in this case.
+Ofgem notes that no arguments have been put forward either for or against the facilitation of Applicable BSC Objectives (a), (b) and (c) and is in agreement that this perception of their application is reasonable in this case.
 In addition, Ofgem does not consider that any of its wider statutory duties would be either better met, or impeded, by the approval of the Proposed Modification.

 It is noted that both P184 and P185 affect section W of the Code and BSCP11, and that their proposed Implementation Dates, and associated decision cut-off dates, are aligned.
 Ofgem considers that the parallel implementation of P184 and P185 would be desirable, in order both to best realise any efficiency gains that may result from combined implementation; and to remove the potential for ambiguity as to what provisions are being applied that might result from staggered implementations.
+The Group preferred this approach.